hematy61/learning/learningMatrial/Docker/00-fundamentals.md

 # Docker Fundamentals

-Containers and Docker are closely related but distinct concepts in the realm of software deployment and virtualization.
-Here's an explanation of both:
+## What is Docker?

+Docker is a platform that utilizes OS-level virtualization to deliver software in packages called containers.

-## 1. **Containers:**
+## Containers

-- **Definition:** Containers are lightweight, standalone, and executable packages of software that include everything needed to run a specific application: the code, runtime, libraries, environment variables, and config files.
+Containers are lightweight, standalone, and executable packages of software that include everything needed to run a specific application: the code, runtime, libraries, environment variables, and config files.
 They aim to resolve the "it works on my machine" problem by creating consistent environments for applications.

-- **Characteristics:**
+**Characteristics:**

 - **Portability:** Containers are portable across different systems and cloud environments.
 - **Consistency:** They ensure that applications run the same regardless of where they are deployed.
 - **Isolation:** Containers provide an isolated environment for applications, separating them from other containers and the host system.
 - **Efficiency:** They are more resource-efficient compared to traditional virtual machines as they share the host system's OS kernel, rather than emulating an entire operating system.

-## 2. **Docker:**

-- **Definition:** Docker is a platform that enables developers to create, deploy, and run applications in containers.
-It's one of the most popular containerization platforms.
-- **Components:**
-  - **Docker Engine:** The core component that builds and runs containers.
-  - **Docker Hub:** A cloud-based registry to share and manage container images.
-  - **Docker Compose:** A tool for defining and running multi-container applications.
-- **Characteristics:**
-  - **Ease of Use:** Docker provides easy-to-use tooling and a user-friendly interface to manage containers.
-  - **Community:** It has a large community that contributes to its robust ecosystem of tools and plugins.
-  - **Cross-platform:** Docker can run on various operating systems including Linux, Windows, and macOS.
-  - **Integration:** It integrates well with popular orchestration tools like Kubernetes.

 ## Docker vs. Virtual Machines